 People love to read about the exciting adventures others have been on to get inspiration for where they think their next adventure may take them.
 Create a blog that features the beautiful destinations you have to offer.
 You can write these blogs yourself or encourage customers to write about their experiences and feature them as guest posts.

 A blog is not the place for promotional offers or a hard sell, people enjoy reading interesting articles.
 Over promotional pieces can steer many people away.
 Think of content that will help customers visualise their next holiday.
 Pictures of your destinations, exciting things to do there, experiences they can have, something they can learn whilst they’re there, suggested itineraries, off the beaten trail ideas.
-The list goes on!
+The list goes on but be sure!

 7. Generate media coverage